neaorin/SQL2016DiscoveryDay/Setup/README.md

 If after creating the Virtual Machine you need to install additional SQL Server features (for example PolyBase or R Services), follow these steps:

-- Launch **SQL Server 2016 RC3 Installation Center (64-bit)**
+1. Launch **SQL Server 2016 RC3 Installation Center (64-bit)**
-- In the Installation Center screen, select **New SQL Server stand-alone installation or add features to an existing installation**.
+2. In the Installation Center screen, select **New SQL Server stand-alone installation or add features to an existing installation**.

 ![](images/AddFeaturesMain.png)

-- You will be prompted to select the SQL Server installation media location.
+3. You will be prompted to select the SQL Server installation media location.

 > Note: The SQL Server installation kit can be found inside **C:\SQLServer_13.0_Full**

-- In the **Installation Type** screen, select the Add features... option.
+4. In the **Installation Type** screen, select the Add features... option.

 ![](images/AddFeatures.png)

-- In the **FeatureSelection** screen, check the additional features you require.
+5. In the **Feature Selection** screen, check the additional features you require.

 ![](images/AddFeatures2.png)